 Australian Indigenous Wellness Program

-Diabetes among First Australians has become the leading accelerator of mortality rates and is three times more prevalent among First Australians than other Australians.
-We work with local partner, Unity of First People of Australia (UFPA), to address this issue in remote First Australian communities.
+Diabetes among First Australians has become the leading accelerator of mortality rates and is three times more prevalent among First Australians than other Australians.1 Through our partner Unity of First People of Australia (UFPA) Caritas is investing in remote communities of the Kimberley to lead the way in tackling these health challenges.

-Aboriginal and Torres Strait Islander people should be aware that this website may contain images or names of people who have since passed away.
+Aboriginal and Torres Strait Islander people should be aware that this website contains images and names of people who have since passed away.

 About the program

-The Australian Indigenous Wellness Program was established by Caritas Australia's partner, Unity of First People of Australia (UFPA), a not-for-profit First Australian-run organisation, to address acute diabetes problems in remote Aboriginal and Torres Strait Island communities.
+The Australian Indigenous Wellness Program was established by Caritas Australia's partner, Unity of First People of Australia (UFPA), an Aboriginal organisation that addresses diabetes and other chronic diseases, promoting healthy lifestyles in remote Aboriginal communities of the Kimberley.

 - Issues: Indigenous rights; Health; Education